tblevins462/aws-secure-vpc-lab/ai-workflow.md

 ### Step 3 — AI Assistance
 Used AI to confirm the correct Internet Gateway configuration and verify that the IGW was properly attached to the VPC.
-AI also helped troubleshoot AWS console UI inconsistencies and ensured the IGW attachment was validated through the resource details page.
+AI also helped troubleshoot AWS console UI inconsistencies and ensured the IGW attachment was validated through the resource details page. internet access.

-## Step 4 — Route Tables (AI Workflow Notes)

-Used AI to confirm the difference between public and private route tables and how each should be associated with subnets.
-Verified with AI that the public route table requires a default route (`0.0.0.0/0`) pointing to the Internet Gateway.
-Confirmed that the private route table should not point to the Internet Gateway and should remain isolated until the NAT Gateway is created.
-Asked AI to validate naming conventions and ensure consistency across route table resources.

-## Step 5 — NAT Gateway (AI Workflow Notes)

-Asked AI to explain NAT Gateway placement and why it must be created in a public subnet.
-Clarified with AI the difference between Regional and Zonal NAT Gateways and selected the correct option for this architecture.
-Used AI guidance to correctly attach an Elastic IP and understand why NAT requires one for outbound traffic.
-Verified with AI that the private route table should route `0.0.0.0/0` to the NAT Gateway for secure outbound internet access.
 Confirmed the final routing configuration and validated that the NAT Gateway was functioning as intended before moving to the next step.

+### Step 4 — AI Assistance
+Used AI to confirm the correct design and separation of public and private route tables and how each should be associated with the appropriate subnet.
+AI also helped validate that the public route table needed a 0.0.0.0/0 route to the Internet Gateway while the private route table should remain isolated until the NAT Gateway was introduced.

+### Step 5 — AI Assistance
+Used AI to understand proper NAT Gateway placement in a public subnet and why an Elastic IP is required for outbound internet access.
+AI also helped troubleshoot AWS console options (Zonal vs Regional, manual EIP selection) and verify that routing 0.0.0.0/0 from the private route table to the NAT Gateway would provide secure outbound-only internet connectivity for private resources.